The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The reasons why, of course, vary.
+The reasons why technical outages occur, of course, vary.
 A planned maintenance update at a bank could hit a snag, delaying customers’ access to their digital bank accounts.
-Or, an outage might occur because of something more extreme.
-In February, Wells Fargo’s customers had problems with their accounts for days.
-The system issues occurred after routine maintenance at one of its facilities left behind smoke and the power shut down, according to the bank’s press release.
+Or, an outage might occur because of a power outage at the bank itself.

 The good news is that banks are in the business of guarding your assets, so while you can’t access your accounts, they are at least safe in the vast majority of cases.